fredhicks/Blades-in-the-Dark/README.md

 # Blades in the Dark Character Sheet

 This is the source code for the Blades in the Dark character sheet on Roll20.
 If you want to hack the sheet for your own Blades hack, a more hackable version and instructions for hacking can be found [here](https://github.com/joesinghaus/Blades-template).
-Build command: `./build.js` (requires npm, pug, and sass).
+Build command: `./build.js` (requires node, with pug and sass installed via npm).

 ## Changelog

+### 3.7

+* Simplified the roll template code
+* Support for French translations added

-## 3.6
+### 3.6

 * Simpler formula for dice rolls (with legacy transition stuff in the roll template)